Activities for team building and games for your virtual team

 83.”Untangle a” Knot of Man

-This is a favorite of the camp, but also a pleasant way to help team members work together to tackle a question.
-Have all squish in a circle together and hold hands with people who are not immediately next to them.
+This is a favorite of the camp, but a pleasant way to help team members work together to tackle a question.
+Have all squish in a circle together and hold hands with people who aren’t immediately next to them.
 The goal, once the hands of both are interlocked, is to untangle yourself without breaking the chain.
 By not encouraging people to chat or put a time limit on it, you will make it even more difficult.
 It takes a touch of legroom to climb over each other (not to mention an atmosphere of the workplace where people are relaxed holding hands — tread cautiously on this one), but if you feel up to it it will make for a nice puzzle.
-Oh.

 84. Send Blind